Summer 2024 DRUMS Directed Research for Undergraduates in Math and Statistics

 The Mathematics and Statistics Departments of North Carolina State University invite qualified applicants for a Research Experiences for Undergraduates (REU) program that pairs mathematics and statistics students for interdisciplinary summer research projects.
-Proposed projects span applications in applications including in disease modeling, deep learning, image segmentation, cell structure modeling, and clinical trials using tools from linear algebra, partial differential equations, probability, sensitivity analysis, parameter inference, optimization, and machine learning.
+Proposed projects span collaborative applications in atmospheric science, materials science, cardiovascular disease, precision medicine, climate change and wildland fires using tools from linear algebra, partial differential equations, probability, sensitivity analysis, parameter inference, optimization, and machine learning.
 In addition to the technical aspects of the program, students also receive background on useful auxiliary skills like mathematical programming, technical writing, applying for graduate school, and preparing scientific presentations.

-Most DRUMS students will work at NCSU for 10 weeks during summer and remotely during the 2022 fall semester; some students may participate remotely for the entire program.
-Formal summer activities will be May 23rd – July 29th , with arrival May 22nd and departure July 30th.
+Most DRUMS students will work at NCSU for 10 weeks during summer and remotely during the 2024 fall semester; some students may participate remotely for the entire program.
+Formal summer activities will be announced.
 The work during the fall semester will be conducted online.
 Time commitment for this part of the program will be approximately 5 hours per week including a 1h weekly remote meeting.
-See website for details.

 Due to restrictions from NSF and NSA, our program is restricted to US citizens and permanent residents, and participants must be undergraduate students at the time of participation.